stackrox/collector/docs/troubleshooting.md

 The runtime values are exposed via the Prometheus endpoint `/metrics` and can be accessed on port 9090.

+Timers guard some portions of the code to measure the amount of time that is spent running their content.
+For each timer, 3 values are published.
+They are named after the name of the timer suffixed by:

+- `_events`: the total number of occurences the monitored code was run.
+- `_us_total`: accumulated time spent running the monitored code, in micro-seconds.
+- `_us_avg`: the mean duration, computed from the two previous values.

 ### CollectorStats timers -> rox_collector_timers

 Time is measured in microseconds.